mlogan914/mlogan914.github.io/_posts/2025-08-22-data-orchestration-the-data-behind-the-pipelines.md

 Orchestration is one of those behind-the-scenes capabilities that, once in place, makes everything else feel smoother.
 It’s the invisible conductor making sure your data pipelines perform in harmony — whether you’re running dashboards for a business or delivering a submission package for a clinical trial.

-If you’ve ever had to run the same steps in the same order more than once, orchestration is worth understanding — and worth doing well.
+If you’ve ever had to run the same steps in the same order more than once, orchestration is worth understanding, and it's worth doing well.